 - An evolution path for current VCAS for IPTV and DVB operators to offer converged services on otherwise heterogeneous networks, while also extending the online/offline content security regime for CE devices.

 The MultiRights goal for the end-users is a completely transparent subscriber experience in a multi-DRM universe.
 The architecture enables MultiRights processed files to be transparently consumed on CE devices that include third-party DRM clients.
-MultiRights currently provide support for the following DRMs with others for consideration based on market demand:
+MultiRights currently provides support for the following DRMs with others for consideration based on market demand:

 - Marlin DRM for Broadband